 - 1/4 cup tapioca flour

 - 1 1/2 tsp baking soda

 - 1/4 cup oil (olive, avocado, melted/cooled coconut)

 - 3 large eggs

 - 1/3 cup mini chocolate chips, plus more for topping

 - Preheat oven to 350ºF and line a 8×4 medium loaf pan with parchment paper; set aside.

 - In medium bowl add almond flour, cocoa powder, tapioca flour, baking soda and salt; set aside.

 - In large bowl whisk together eggs, oil, maple syrup and vanilla extract.
-Pour dry ingredients into large bowl of wet ingredients, using spatula to stir and add the 2 tablespoons of milk or creamer to fully combined.
+Pour dry ingredients into large bowl of wet ingredients, using spatula to stir a few times.
+Then add in the chocolate chips and the 2 tablespoons of milk, stirring to fully combined.
 Batter should be thick and wet but spreadable into pan.
 Pour batter into prepared loaf pan.